deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 this way, video chat providers can be shared easily and quickly.

 Delta Chat is not very picky about the chosen provider:
-The user can use every instance that contains the roomname in the url, which includes famous services as jitsi, talky.io, appear.in and many more.
+The user can use every instance that contains the room-name in the URL, which includes famous services as jitsi, talky.io, appear.in and many more.

 <img src="../assets/blog/2020-07-videochat-invite2.png" width="220" style="float:right; clear:both; margin-left:1em; margin-bottom:.2em;" alt="" />